 But at the start of the season there is no need to fuss with a young bird.
-Just roast it and serve with bread sauce and game chips – the elements that complete the traditional roast grouse recipe.
+There’s no need to hang it, just roast it and serve with bread sauce and game chips – the elements that complete the traditional roast grouse recipe.
 There is very little that can compete with a properly roasted grouse for gastronomic delight.

 This traditional roast grouse recipe pays unadulterated homage to the main ingredient.
 Grouse does have a strong smell but this game bird often tastes less strong than one anticipates.
 Grouse is wild, natural and a thoroughly healthy addition to the diet.